JSTOR-Labs/plant-humanities/cassava.md

        fit="cover"
        attribution="Dumbarton Oaks">

 The increasingly global spread of cassava took place alongside the forced movements of slave labour, leading to diasporic communities which brought along their uses of cassava.
-One such dish is _fufu_, an African dish made with a carbohydrate base, either cassava or plantains, and usually served with greens.
-This dish is known as _angú_ in Brazil, _mangú_ in the Dominican Republic, _mofongo_ in Puerto Rico, and _fufu de plátanos_ in Cuba.
-Today, _fufu_ is still a staple dish in parts of Africa.
+One such dish is _fufu_, an African dish made with a carbohydrate base, either cassava or plantains, and usually served with greens.[^17] This dish is known as _angú_ in Brazil, _mangú_ in the Dominican Republic, _mofongo_ in Puerto Rico, and _fufu de plátanos_ in Cuba.[^18] Today, _fufu_ is still a staple dish in parts of Africa.
 <param ve-map center="Q739" zoom="3" basemap="Esri_WorldPhysical">
 <param ve-map-layer geojson url="https://raw.githubusercontent.com/JSTOR-Labs/plant-humanities/master/cassava_americas.json" title="Americas" fill="#92086D" marker-symbol="landmark" active>
 <param title="Brazil" eid="Q155">